Approved by the Transportation Policy Committee on July 18, 2018

 Approved by the Committee on Public Policy on August 7, 2018

 Adopted by the Board of Direction on October 11, 2018

 The American Society of Civil Engineers (ASCE) supports the planning and development of connected and autonomous vehicles (CAV) as part of an integrated transportation infrastructure system.
 Furthermore, the Society encourages the inclusion of features in CAV technology that support stronger planning, design, operation and maintenance of surface roadways, and prevents traffic-related fatalities and serious injuries.

 ASCE encourages CAV programs that will incentivize industry to deploy these systems to: help the nation keep pace with worldwide development; improve human safety; enhance our transportation infrastructure system; and move people and goods efficiently.

-Technology is advancing at breakneck speed.
-Roads are becoming more congested and drivers are increasingly distracted.
-The rapid deployment of connected and autonomous technologies will increase highway capacity, improve vehicle performance and enhance driver safety.
+Technology is advancing rapidly.
+Roads are becoming more congested and driver safety is a continuing concern.
+Deployment of CAV technologies could safely increase highway capacity, enhance existing transportation infrastructure, improve vehicle performance, and strengthen driver safety.